-Every Valentine’s Day new lists of the most romantic cities are released — this year, the Independent, one of London’s online newspapers, named Amsterdam as possibly Europe’s most romantic city.
+Every Valentine’s Day new lists of the most romantic cities are released — in 2017, the Independent, one of London’s online newspapers, named Amsterdam as possibly Europe’s most romantic city.

 And when I started thinking about romance, I had to agree that Amsterdam definitely has what it takes to make the mood!

-Our stay in Amsterdam started with a check in to the Orange Tulip Hotel on Damrak — and if you’re looking for romance on a budget, it gets a passing grade.
+Our journey started from Amsterdam Schiphol Airport to Amsterdam‘s Orange Tulip Hotel on Damrak — and if you’re looking for romance on a budget, it gets a passing grade.
+While it likely once was elegant, I selected it for a much more practical reason: location. — and if you’re looking for romance on a budget, it gets a passing grade.
 While it likely once was elegant, I selected it for a much more practical reason: location.

 Exploring Amsterdam Hand-in-Hand